Digital Nomad Life in Cadzand, The Netherlands

 What do people find most challenging about the culture in Cadzand?

 "Expats in Cadzand may find the Dutch directness challenging as it can sometimes come across as blunt or even rude to those from more reserved cultures.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The weather can also be a challenge, as it is often cold, rainy, and windy, which can be a significant adjustment for those from warmer climates.
 The Dutch culture of cycling everywhere can also be a challenge for those who are not used to it.
-Lastly, the Dutch bureaucracy can be difficult to navigate for expats, especially when it comes to matters like immigration, taxes, and healthcare," explained one expat living in Cadzand, The Netherlands.
+Lastly, the Dutch bureaucracy can be difficult to navigate for expats, especially when it comes to matters like immigration, taxes, and healthcare," said one expat in Cadzand.

 What residency documents or visas did I need if I will be in Cadzand for a while?

 "If you are planning to stay in Cadzand for a period longer than 90 days, you will need to apply for a long-term visa, also known as an MVV (Machtiging tot Voorlopig Verblijf).
 This visa allows you to enter the Netherlands as a potential resident rather than a tourist.
 In addition to the MVV, you will also need to apply for a residence permit.
 The application for the MVV and the residence permit are usually done simultaneously.
 The specific type of residence permit you need will depend on the purpose of your stay (for example, work, study, family reunification).
 If you are a citizen of the European Union, the European Economic Area or Switzerland, you do not need a visa or residence permit to stay in the Netherlands.
 However, if you plan to stay longer than four months, you will need to register with the local municipality.
 You will also need to provide several documents, such as a valid passport, proof of sufficient financial means, a birth certificate, and depending on the purpose of your stay, other documents like a work contract or a letter of acceptance from a Dutch university.
 Please note that the requirements may vary depending on your nationality and the purpose of your stay.
-Therefore, it is recommended to check the most current information with the Dutch embassy or consulate in your home country," said one expat who made the move to Cadzand.
+Therefore, it is recommended to check the most current information with the Dutch embassy or consulate in your home country," said one person in Cadzand.

 Get Quote